-Deliciously simple to make, these easy-to-make homemade Sage and Onion Vegan Sausage Rolls make the perfect appetizer for parties and festive feasts or just as a snack to treat yourself!
+Deliciously simple to make, these easy-to-make homemade Sage and Onion Vegan Sausage Rolls make the perfect easy appetizer for parties and festive feasts or just as a snack to treat yourself!
 This recipe is free from: Meat, Dairy and Eggs.
 It can also be easily made gluten-free so everyone can enjoy!

 I love making little snack-sized party foods, so if you want to round out a feast, why not check out the full list of my Vegan canape and appetizer recipes.
 My current favourite is probably this Easy Mushroom Tapenade which makes a great dip.
 Also perfect for serving alongside these sausage rolls are these utterly addictive Crispy Air Fried Oyster Mushrooms.